thingsym/foresight/readme.txt

 = Where does the Custom Header Image appear? =

 The Custom Header Image only shows the page template `Top Page Template`.
+Using Hero Block or Image Block instead of the Custom Header Image is also a good choice.

 == Changelog ==